peterSalvato/order-of-the-aetherwright/README.md

 ---

-## Future Direction
+### Future Path

-Once foundational components are stabilized, this repository will include:
+This system is under active development.
+The next phases will include:

+- Themed overlays for Bench, Chamber, Codex, and Relay
-- A complete Drop Kit
+- A complete Drop Kit with install instructions and printables
-- Themed overlays for creative tools
+- Shell alias framework and symbolic command usage
+- Public walkthrough of glyphs and their usage
-- Printable and physical artifacts
+- Optional pedagogical layers and journaling rituals
-- Ritual workspace guides
-- Licensed pathways for usage, adaptation, and stewardship

-For now, this is a **chamber in preparation**.
+All development is intentional and sovereignly paced.
+You are welcome to observe, wait, or prepare your tools.

 ---

 ### Version History
 See [`changelog.md`](./changelog.md) for a full record of system evolution.